create3000/x_ite/docs/_posts/components/Rendering/IndexedLineSet.md

 ## Overview

-IndexedLineSet is a geometry node that can contain a Coordinate|CoordinateDouble node and an (optional) Color|ColorRGBA node.
-Color values or a sibling Material emissiveColor is used to draw lines and points.
-Lines are not lit, are not texture-mapped, and do not participate in collision detection.
+IndexedLineSet defines polyline segments using index lists corresponding to vertex coordinates.
+IndexedLineSet is a geometry node that can contain a Coordinate|CoordinateDouble node and optionally a Color|ColorRGBA node.

 The IndexedLineSet node belongs to the **Rendering** component and its default container field is *geometry.* It is available since X3D version 2.0 or later.